Willy Brandt: Consumers' and workers' rights

-The Works Constitution Act of 1972 required in cases of collective dismissal at an establishment normally employing more than twenty employees, that management and the works council must negotiate a social plan that stipulates compensation for workers who lose their jobs.
+The Works Constitution Act of 1972 required, in cases of collective dismissal at an establishment normally employing more than twenty employees, that management and the works council must negotiate a social plan that stipulates compensation for workers who lose their jobs.
 In cases where the two parties could not agree on a social plan, the law provided for binding arbitration.
 In 1972, the rights of works councils to information from management were not only strengthened, but works councils were also provided with full codetermination rights on issues such as working time arrangements in the plant, the setting of piece rates, plant wage systems, the establishment of vacation times, work breaks, overtime, and short-time work.
 Legislation was passed which acknowledged for the first time the presence of trade unions in the workplace, expanded the means of action of the works councils, and improved their work basics as well as those of the youth councils.

-A law of January 1972 on the organization of labour in enterprises significantly extended the works council's right of cooperation and co-management in the matter of vocational training.
+A law of January 1972 on the organisation of labour in enterprises significantly extended the works council's right of cooperation and co-management in the matter of vocational training.
 That same year, the Safety Institute of the Federal Republic of Germany was transformed into a public Federal Agency (Bundesanstalt) with significantly enlarged powers, in the context of which special emphasis would be placed on its new task of promoting and coordinating research in the area of accident prevention.
 New provisions were introduced for the rehabilitation of severely disabled people ("Schwerbehinderte") and accident victims.
 The Severely Disabled Persons Act of April 1974 obliged all employers with more than fifteen employees to ensure that 6% of their workforce consisted of people officially recognised as being severely disabled.
 Employers who failed to do so were assessed 100 DM per month for every job falling below the required quota.
 These compensatory payments were used to "subsidise the adaptation of workplaces to the requirements of those who were severely handicapped".

 A law passed in January 1974, designed to protect members of the supervisory boards of companies who are undergoing training, was aimed at ensuring that the representatives of young workers and youthful members of works councils still undergoing training could perform their duties with greater independence and without fear of disadvantageous consequences for their future careers.
 On request, workers' representatives on completion of their training courses had to have an employment relationship of unlimited duration.
 In the field of transport, the Municipal Transportation Finance Law of 1971 established federal guidelines for subsidies to municipal governments, while the Federal Transport Plan of 1973 provided a framework for all transport, including public transport.
-In addition, the Severely Handicapped Persons Act of April 1974 extended the welfare and promotional obligations of the employer and provided a right to extra holiday consisting of six working days.
+In addition, the Severely Handicapped Persons Act of April 1974 extended the welfare and promotional obligations of the employer and provided a right to an extra holiday consisting of six working days.